 In real life, most people are applying their makeup in the early morning hours (sometimes before the sun is up), so by the time the afternoon comes around when you might be enjoying the sunshine and outdoors, your SPF has long worn off.
 But washing your face and reapplying makeup for UV protection is such a hassle.
 So what’s the alternative?

 Touch up your SPF with a loose powder or a compact that contains SPF right before you go outdoors.
 A lot of these powder foundations are made with SPF 15 and 30, so you’re safe for a brief excursion outside.

 In the end, the rules that apply to white skin apply to dark skin when it comes to protecting your skin from damage.
-You need to be using sunscreen of 30 SPF or higher to ensure protection.
-Cover all of your exposed body in sunscreen, and not bother so much with the “1 ounce” measurement that’s recommended.
-This is one case where more is better.
-Apply sunscreen frequently, about every 90 minutes to 2 hours.
-And keep reapplying.
-A lot of us dark-skinned folks never learned the rules because we’ve always relied on and believed in the “Black don’t crack” philosophy of life.
-But as we all (white and dark) spend more time outdoors, we need to take precautions to protect ourselves.
+You need to be using sunscreen of SPF 30 or higher to ensure protection.
+Cover all of your exposed body in sunscreen, and don’t bother so much with the “1 ounce” measurement that’s recommended.
+Apply sunscreen frequently and keep reapplying.
+As we all (white and dark) spend more time outdoors, we need to take precautions to protect ourselves.
 Because in the end, skin is skin.